VeloPayments/velo-interview-project-1-candidate/README.md

 ## Possible Future Enhancements

+Here are some possible discussion points for the interview:

-How would you improve your finished application?
+1. How would you improve your finished application?
 What would you do first?
-Would asynchronous events be useful?
+2. Would asynchronous events be useful?
 If so, how would you use them?
+3. How difficult would it be to play different games with this API? e.g. chess, connect 4, etc. What changes would be needed?